 Some people may experience mild to severe pain.
 Endometriosis may make it difficult for some women to become pregnant.
 Doctors may recommend various treatments, depending on symptom severity.

 8. Irritable bowel syndrome

-The symptoms of IBS tend to flare up and go away over time, especially after a bowel movement.
+IBS symptoms tend to flare up and go away over time, especially after a bowel movement.
 There is no cure for IBS, so treatment focuses on managing symptoms through changes in diet, stress levels, and medications.

 Appendicitis is inflammation in the appendix, which is a small organ in the lower-right abdomen.
-An infection causes this condition, and, although it is common, it can be severe.
+An infection causes this condition, and, although common, it can be severe.

-Anyone experiencing a sharp pain in their lower-right abdomen, along with other symptoms such as vomiting and fever, should seek immediate medical care, as this may be a sign of appendicitis.
+Anyone experiencing sharp pain in their lower-right abdomen, along with other symptoms, such as vomiting and fever, should seek immediate medical care, as this may be a sign of appendicitis.